 A captive is an insurance entity formed by an individual company or group of companies engaged in similar operations designed to insure the exposures of the business or group of businesses.
 Minimum surplus and capital requirements vary from \$250,000 to \$500,000 depending on the nature of the business.
 A captive may write most lines of business except workers compensation, personal lines, medical services organizations including hospitals, and other classes as specified in the statutes.
-Captives must file an operational plan with the director of insurance and report any changes in the plan to the director within 30 days.
+Captives must file an operational plan with the Director of the Department of Insurance and report any changes in the plan to the Director within thirty (30) days.